 Fixed effects.
-As detailed in the next section, we employ a difference-in-differences research design that, in the baseline analyses, accounts for all time-invariant firm attributes (e.g., baseline propensities for corporate PACs to contribute to Republican Objectors) and all yearquarter common trends within a given sector (e.g., electoral turnovers and other changes in the macro non-market environment, and sector-wide market fluctuations and potential diffusion of socio-political activist stances).
+As detailed in the next section on Empirical Design, we employ a difference-in-differences research design that accounts for all time-invariant firm attributes and all year-quarter common trends within a given sector.
 We define sectors based on the first two digits of each firm's primary NAICS code (Wharton Research Data Services, 2023).
-In extended analyses where we analyze corporate PAC contributions to individual Republican Objectors, we employ analogous fixed effects by firm-Objector dyads and fixed effects for each year-quarter within each sector with respect to a given Objector.
+In addition, in extended analyses where we analyze corporate PAC contributions to individual Republican Objectors, we employ analogous fixed effects by firm-Objector dyads and fixed effects for each year-quarter within each sector with respect to a given Objector.

 Additional firm covariates.
 Since many standard market or non-market control variables would be absorbed by the fixed effects included in our estimation procedure or might be measured post-treatment (such as firms' financial performance in 2021-2022), we focus for now on three sets of control variables below.
-First, companies with different historical patterns of corporate PAC contributions may have different counterfactual trends in contributions to

-Republican Objectors after the Capitol Insurrection, even holding other factors constant.
+First, companies with different historical patterns of corporate PAC contributions may have different counterfactual trends in contributions to Republican Objectors after the Capitol Insurrection, even holding other factors constant.
 For instance, companies that have historically made greater PAC contributions to Republican Objectors may have been subject to higher media scrutiny and greater societal pressure after January 6, 2021 (Hernandez & Yellin, 2021).
-Alternatively, as the Republican Party gained electoral momentum during the 2021-22 congressional election cycle, corporate PACs' tendencies to shift their contributions to the expected winners of that midterm election season (including many Republican Objectors) may also depend on their historical PAC contributions that we cannot capture with our fixed effects, we calculated each corporate PAC's average percentage of contributions to Democratic Members of Congress, Republican Objectors during 2011-2020, using OpenSecrets' database of corporate PAC contributions to federal candidates (OpenSecrets, 2023).
+Alternatively, as the Republican Party gained electoral momentum during the 2021-22 congressional election cycle, corporate PACs'

+tendencies to shift their contributions to the expected winners of that midterm election season (including many Republican Objectors) may also depend on their historical PAC contribution patterns.
+To allow for such potential path dependencies in corporate PAC contributions that we cannot capture with our fixed effects, we calculated each corporate PAC's average percentage of contributions to Democratic Members of Congress, Republican Members of Congress who voted to certify the 2020 presidential election result, and Republican Objectors during 2011-2020, using OpenSecrets' database of corporate PAC contributions to federal candidates (OpenSecrets, 2023).